Snap reveals US subpoenas on IPO disclosures

 Snap said it believes that the federal regulators "are investigating issues related to the previously disclosed allegations asserted in the class action about our IPO disclosures."

-It continued, "While we do not have complete visibility into these investigations, our understanding is that the DOJ is likely focused on IPO disclosures relating to competition from Instagram."
+"While we do not have complete visibility into these investigations, our understanding is that the DOJ is likely focused on IPO disclosures relating to competition from Instagram," the company said.

-Snap's Snapchat messaging app has struggled with user growth since the IPO, and despite above-expectations sales growth and narrowing losses, its shares have tumbled.
+Snap's Snapchat messaging app has posted disappointing user growth since the company's US$3.4 billion IPO, and despite above-expectations sales growth and narrowing losses, its shares have tumbled.
 They closed at US$6.71 on Tuesday, down from their initial offering price of US$17.

-The company described the lawsuit as "meritless" and its pre-IPO disclosures as "accurate and complete."
+The company described the lawsuit as "meritless" and said its pre-IPO disclosures were "accurate and complete."
 It said it would continue to cooperate with the SEC and Justice Department.

+Subpoenas can compel parties to provide materials that authorities want to review.

+The shareholder lawsuit further alleges that Snap misrepresented its use of smartphone notifications and other "growth hacking" tactics to spur Snapchat usage.

-Judge Stephen V. Wilson in June denied Snap's motion to dismiss the case.
+Judge Stephen V. Wilson in June denied Snap's motion to dismiss the lawsuit.
+Plaintiffs later filed to certify it as a class action.

+Snapchat, which reported 158 million daily users prior to the IPO, peaked at 191 million in this year's first quarter and fell to 186 million in the third quarter.

+Snap's investor prospectus warned that Instagram's new ephemeral-posting feature, Stories, copied one of Snapchat's core elements and "may be directly competitive."

+Investors allege that Snap underplayed the risk, contending that the company should have attributed slowing user growth in late 2016 to Instagram.

-(Reporting by Alison Frankel in New York; Additional reporting by Paresh Dave in San Francisco; Editing by Cynthia Osterman)
+(Reporting by Alison Frankel in New York; Additional reporting by Paresh Dave in San Francisco; Editing by Cynthia Ostermanand Leslie Adler)